Guidance and support for the use of AI in health and social care and child development

 Stay connected

-Share your thoughts in the comments below.
-If you have any questions, you can email us at OCRHealthandSocialCare@ocr.org.uk, call us on 01223 553998 or post on X (formerly Twitter) us @OCR_Health.
+If you have any questions, you can email us at OCRHealthandSocialCare@ocr.org.uk or call us on 01223 553998.
 You can also sign up to subject updates to keep up-to-date with the latest news, updates and resources.

 About the authors

-Sarah Ash joined OCR as a subject advisor in 2018.
+Sarah Ash joined Cambridge OCR as a subject advisor in 2018.
 During her time with us she has supported centres with their queries, attended network meetings and contributed to the production of a number of resources.
-She has also been involved in the redevelopment of Cambridge Nationals in Health and Social Care and Child Development and is currently working as part of the team redeveloping Cambridge Technicals.
-Before joining OCR Sarah was a teacher of Health and Social Care and a moderator.
+She has been involved in the redevelopment of Cambridge Nationals in Health and Social Care and Child Development and the development of Cambridge Advanced Nationals.
+Before joining Cambridge OCR Sarah was a teacher of Health and Social Care and a moderator.

 Related blogs